 Scouting is all about the outdoors.
 While boys appreciate the fun and fellowship of the regular meetings, outdoor activities play a crucial role in keeping boys interested and active in the Scouting program.
 Every leader should be sure there are plenty of opportunities for boys and their families to experience the “outing” in “Scouting” by including at least one outdoor activity per month.

-Register for 2018 Summer Camp Today!
+Register for 2019 Summer Camp Today!
 Online registration system is coming soon.
-Click here for the registration form.
+Click here for the registration form to hold your spot.

 Cub Scout Camping

 Cub Scouting offers camping opportunities for Cub Scouts through day camps, Webelos resident camps, Webelos den overnight campouts, council-organized family camps, and pack overnighters.

-Boy Scouting provides many opportunities for young men ages 11 through 17 to help plan and participate in rugged outdoor adventures.
+Scouts BSA provides many opportunities for youth ages 11 through 17 to help plan and participate in rugged outdoor adventures.
 From day hikes to Camporees and summer camp, the troop plans activities that match the interests and abilities of the Scouts.
 Summer camp blends fun program with advancement requirements to reinforce skills learned throughout the year.
 Scouts may attend summer camp and learn teamwork within their patrol and troop.
 Older Scouts may also choose to participate in high-adventure programs such as rock climbing, rappelling, and whitewater rafting.

 Youth registered in Venturing are eligible to participate in crew, district, council, and national Venturing activities as well as national high-adventure programs and world jamborees.
 Venturing’s Kodiak and Kodiak X courses offer a blend of leadership training coupled with High Adventure activities for a truly unique experience.

 Order of the Arrow

 The Sikhs Mox Lamonti lodge of the Order of the Arrow web pages contain information for all Arrowmen.